Introduction to Simprints

 Failed Registration, Verification, or Identification

 There are several reasons that any of these processes could fail.
-Possibilities could include the wrong API key or the person was never registered and can not be verified or identified.
+Possibilities could include the wrong Project ID or the person was never registered and can not be verified or identified.
 If you encounter a lot of failed processes, please contact the support team for additional assistance.